awaregroup/IIALab/labs/Lab05.md

    | ACR_ADDRESS | Login server | *E.g. msiotlabsiiauser01acr.azurecr.io* |
    | ACR_IMAGE | Value of $containerTag | *E.g. msiotlabsiiauser01acr.azurecr.io/customvision:1.0-x64-win1809* |

-**Hint:** Jump back to the page you kept ready in the previous step, especially for the password.
+**Hint:** Refer to the page from the previous step, for details such as usernames and passwords.

 **Hint:** You can type **$containerTag** in PowerShell to get the full container string required to replace ACR_IMAGE.

-**Hint:** The ACR_IMAGE is in the customvision module definition.
+**Hint:** The ACR_IMAGE variable is in the customvision module definition.

 ### 5.3 - Deploy the IoT Edge deployment.json file.

 Using the IoT Edge device that we created in Lab04, we will overwrite the modules with a new 'custom vision' module.

-1. Swap out **[device name]** and **[hub name]** then run the following command in PowerShell:
+1. Replace **[device name]** and **[hub name]**, then run the following command in PowerShell:

 ```
 #SAMPLE: az iot edge set-modules --device-id IOTEDGE01 --hub-name msiotlabs-iia-user01-iothub --content "C:\Labs\Content\src\IoTLabs.IoTEdge\deployment.template.lab05.win-x64.json"
 az iot edge set-modules --device-id [device name] --hub-name [hub name] --content "C:\Labs\Content\src\IoTLabs.IoTEdge\deployment.template.lab05.win-x64.json"
 ```

-**Hint:** If your forgot your device id, check the note on your lab laptop.
-Alternatively you can find this in the Azure Portal by navigating to your Resource group, then into the IoT Hub, and selecting the IoT Edge option under the Automatic Device Manager header on the left.
+**Hint:** Device ID can be retrieved from the Azure Portal by navigating to your Resource group, then into the IoT Hub, and selecting the IoT Edge option under the Automatic Device Manager header on the left.

 2. To get information about the modules deployed to your IoT Hub, swap out **[device name]** and **[hub name]** then run the following command:
 ```